 We are still making house visits to our customers.
-But, if you have some concern about a plumber coming into your home, we are introducing our free Virtual Consult to help identify which problems can wait, which can be temporarily fixed, and which need immediate attention.
+But, if you have some concern about a plumber coming into your home, we are introducing our Virtual Consult to help identify which problems can wait, which can be temporarily fixed, and which need immediate attention.

 By conducting a video call we can advise you on the best course of action, even show you how you might be able to fix the problem yourself!
 (It’s very empowering!)

 Depending on your skill level we may be able to walk you through a temporary fix to avoid damage to your home, an unnecessarily large water bill, or a huge sewage backup in the yard.